shuozhixu/HEAM_2025/README.md

 ## Interatomic potentials

 There are several interatomic potentials for this alloy.
-Let's focus on the following two:
+Here, we focus on the following two:

+- The first one is `FeNiCrCoAl-heaweight.setfl`.
+If one uses it, cite [this paper](https://doi.org/10.1557/jmr.2020.294).
-- The first one is `AlCoCrFeNi_Zhou04.eam.alloy`.
+- The second one is `AlCoCrFeNi_Zhou04.eam.alloy`.
 If one uses it, cite [this paper](http://dx.doi.org/10.1016/S1359-6454(01)00287-7) and [this paper](http://dx.doi.org/10.1103/PhysRevB.77.214108).
-- The second one is `FeNiCrCoAl-heaweight.setfl`.
-If one uses it, cite [this paper](https://doi.org/10.1557/jmr.2020.294).

 Both potential files can be found in this GitHub repository.

 [This paper](https://doi.org/10.1016/j.msea.2021.141253) used an in-house interatomic potential to calculate some properties of Al<sub>_x_</sub>CoCrFeNi, where _x_ varies from 0 to 0.5.
 There may be other interatomic potentials for this MPEA.

-Note: after careful consideration, we decide to use the second potential for the following simulations.
+The paper in the referecen list in this GitHub repository explains why the first potential is preferred.

 ## Random structure

-Al<sub>0.3</sub>CoCrFeNi has an FCC lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2022.118600).
+Al<sub>0.3</sub>CoCrFeNi has an face-centered cubic lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2022.118600).

 In this alloy, the CSRO effect has been studied by [Sun et al.](https://doi.org/10.1016/j.matdes.2022.111214) and [Hasan et al.](https://doi.org/10.1016/j.commatsci.2024.112980), so we focus on the random structure.
-Also, the creep temperature is high (973--1033K) in [the experiment](https://doi.org/10.1016/j.actamat.2022.118600), at which the CSRO is negligible.

-Random structures can be built using [Atomsk](https://atomsk.univ-lille.fr).
+Random structures are built using [Atomsk](https://atomsk.univ-lille.fr).

 ## Lattice parameters and elastic constants

-Calculate its lattice parameters and elastic constants at 0 K, 300 K, ..., 973 K, 1003 K, 1033 K. The last three are the temperatures used in [the creep experiments](https://doi.org/10.1016/j.actamat.2022.118600).
+Calculate its lattice parameters and elastic constants at 0 K, 300 K, ..., 973 K, 1003 K, 1033 K, respectively.
+The last three are the temperatures used in [the creep experiments](https://doi.org/10.1016/j.actamat.2022.118600).
 For each data point, take the mean value from three random structures.

 Calculations follow [a previous project](https://github.com/shuozhixu/Modelling_2024).